dborovyk08/dbkube-monitoring/README.md

     ```
     k scale deploy nginx-hello-text --replicas=3
     ```
-    Scale nginx deployemnt to 3 pods
+    Scale nginx deployment to 3 pods
     ```
     k get endpoints nginx-hello-text
     ```
-    Be sure that our service is refering to all three pods
+    Be sure that our service is referring to all three pods
     ```
     minikube service nginx-hello-text
     ```
-    Now creatng a port-forwarding so we can access the serive.
+    Now creating a port-forwarding so we can access the service.
 Copy URL with the loopback IP and newly created port.
     Now you can either use browser or CURL.
     ```
     ·> curl 127.0.0.1:65081